ml5js/Intro-ML-Arts-IMA-F22/final/README.md

 ## Final Presentation and Documentation Guidelines

-Final project presentations are **Thursday, December 9th and Tuesday, December 14th**, [please check your assigned day / time](https://github.com/ml5js/Intro-ML-Arts-IMA-F22/wiki/Final-Presentations).
+Final project presentations are **Friday, December 9th**, [please check your assigned day / time](https://github.com/ml5js/Intro-ML-Arts-IMA-F22/wiki/Final-Presentations).
 In class presentations will be approximately 8 minutes each, I will be strict about the time to keep everything fair.

 Please post your final project documentation to a web page (blog post is fine) and link next to your name on the [final presentation wiki](https://github.com/ml5js/Intro-ML-Arts-IMA-F22/wiki/Final-Presentations).
 This is due **Wednesday, December 15**.